The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Ollie pet food: At a glance

-- Priced by size: Prices start at $1.57 a day, but your price will be based on the size of your dog and the amount of food they need.
+• Priced by size: Prices start at around $2.71 a day for a 6-lb. dog eating a mixture of Ollie’s fresh and baked food.
+But your price will be based on the size of your dog, the amount of food they need, and the type of food you choose.
 See a full breakdown and example prices lower in this review.

 As you may know, any time you switch your dog’s food, there can be a few days of digestive upset as their stomach adapts to the new food.
 But over the long term, we found that Ollie made Hobbes’ poop softer and a little more colorful, rather than the almost dry, hard, dark lumps that kibble gives him.
 All in all, it was a success, and we think your dog would love it, too.